krodante/questionator/README.md

 ![](https://i.imgur.com/zp8nFSI.gif)

 All right!
 So!
 We can add questions individually or in bulk, so at least our question manager person can keep track of them.
+Next let's dive into what really powers our single page app: Phoenix PubSub!

 ## Step 3: Using PubSub to Manage Questions